-b) Exploration, predevelopment activities, scientific studies and administrative activities Persons wishing to carry out exploration, predevelopment activities, scientific studies or administrative activities shall be required to obtain an authorization for such activities from Québec.
-Every request for such authorization shall include the following information: the objective, the approximate number of persons involved, the nature and importance of the work to be effected, the duration of such work and a description of the installations involved.
+Persons wishing to carry out exploration, pre-development activities, scientific studies or administrative activities shall be required to obtain an authorization for such activities from Québec.
+Every request for such authorization shall include the following information: the objective, the approximate number of persons involved, the nature and importance of the work to the effected, the duration of such work and a description of the installations involved.